Michelle Gritter, MA, Certified Canadian Counsellor

 With appreciation for the significance of choosing a provider, Michelle is currently accepting new clients.

-Lauren Menzies, MA, Registered Clinical Counsellor
+LaureN Menzies, MA, Registered Clinical Counsellor

 Lauren is based in Revelstoke and currently offers in-person and virtual counselling for teens and adults.
 She is passionate about making therapy accessible and meaningful.
 She brings a warm, grounded presence to her work.